UsabilityEngineering/DoctorVerde/phase1/README.md

 ## Findings

 Findings were collected via individual interviews from a small number of college aged participants.
+From those interviews we gained useful information about how people deal with their plant problems.
+Of the people we interviewed, **75%** of them used Google to find information, when dealing with a sick plant.
+Though it was noted that the **information they receive online was typically not that helpful.** We also found a correlation between age & amount of plants owned.
+People who were **older & better off financially** were **more likely to have plants** & spend more on them.

 ## Conclusions